tulasidamarla/algorithms-and-data-structures/alogirthms/heapsort.md

-Lets see the time complexity for various operations in a sorted and unsorted array/list.
+Lets see the time complexity for various operations in commonly used data structures.
 <html>
 <head>
 <style>